danfeder/bolt_v2/memory-bank/streamlinePlan.md

 ### 1.1 Consolidate Stable & Development Solvers
 Right now, there are two solver files—`stable.py` and `dev.py`—that share common logic (constraints, objective definitions, scheduling process).
 Instead of having two almost-parallel solvers, consider:

-- **Use a Single Solver File** with toggles or “feature flags” for experimental settings.
+- **Use a Single Solver File** with toggles or "feature flags" for experimental settings.
 - Keep any truly experimental code (new heuristics, alternative search loops) in a well-labeled, optional function or parameter that can be activated from a configuration value.

 **Why This Helps**
 It ensures there is exactly one location for your solver flow—building the model, applying constraints, and defining objectives.
 You avoid duplicating logic and diverging code paths, which gets messy over time.

 ### 1.2 Merge Overlapping Constraints
-If certain constraints appear both in `constraints/` files and in your “dev vs. stable” solver code, unify them.
+If certain constraints appear both in `constraints/` files and in your "dev vs. stable" solver code, unify them.
 Constraints can be classes with toggles.
 For example:

     # Example pseudo-code
     constraint = SomeConstraint(